 Structured Transitional Living in a Recovery Home

-This large residence is reserved for clients who have successfully completed a residential treatment program and exhibited motivation to change, compliance with treatment, and a genuine desire to live a sober and productive life.
+This large house is for clients who have completed their residential treatment program, are ready to change, have been faithful with treatment, and are prepared to achieve long-term sobriety.